Skip to main content

 System Manager

-With System Manager, you need to remove the ONTAP Mediator configured with the old self-signed certificate from the ONTAP cluster and re-configure the ONTAP cluster with the new third-party certificate.
+With System Manager, you need to remove the ONTAP Mediator version configured with the old self-signed certificate from the ONTAP cluster and re-configure the ONTAP cluster with the new third-party certificate.

 Steps